 During 2022, the Bank has entered into a 20-year lease agreement with a related party for a new head office premise with the commencement date at the end of December 2023.
-To secure this lease, the Bank was required to make an upfront payment.
+To secure this lease, the Bank made an upfront payment.
 As at 31 December 2022, prepaid rent and other deferred expenses includes prepaid rental fee for a 5-year period for the new head office in the amount of AZN 38,213.